Todd Grimshaw: Early relationships

 Todd begins a relationship with Candice Stowe (Nikki Sanderson), before romancing Sarah-Louise Platt (Tina O'Brien).
 She later ends their relationship because she wants to date Aidan "Ade" Critchley (Dean Ashton).
 Langley and O'Brien were in a relationship and she told Frances Traynor from the Daily Record that acting out their break-up was not strange.
 Todd then resumes his previous relationship with Candice.
-But Todd soon returns to Sarah.
-She decides to sleep with Todd on her sixteenth birthday.
-The storyline was controversial and nine viewers contacted the Independent Television Commission.
+However, Todd soon returns to Sarah.
+She decides to sleep with Todd on her sixteenth birthday; storyline was controversial, and nine viewers contacted the Independent Television Commission.
 The organisation investigated the scenes and cleared Coronation Street of breaching guidelines.
 They praised them for building a relationship between the two characters and viewed it as a mature decision.
 Prior to this, Langley's friends would tease him because Todd was a virgin.
 O'Brien told Steve Hendry from the Sunday Mail that Sarah is "a bit dependent on Todd".
 In June 2003, Alex Tate from The People reported that Sarah-Louise would dump Todd.
 Sarah fears that she and Bethany are preventing Todd from succeeding at Oxford University.
-But Sarah and Todd move into a flat together.
-Sarah's daughter Bethany Platt (Amy and Emily Walton) electrocutes herself and Todd finds her unconscious.
-The accident prompts Gail Platt (Helen Worth) to involve social services.
+However, Sarah and Todd move into a flat together.
+Sarah's daughter Bethany Platt (Amy and Emily Walton) electrocutes herself, and Todd finds her unconscious; this accident prompts Gail Platt (Helen Worth) to involve social services.